dotnet/docs/docs/fsharp/language-reference/computation-expressions.md

 `yield!` is defined by the `YieldFrom(x)` member on the builder type, where `x` is a collection of values.

-Unlike `yield`, `yield!` must be explicitly specified - its behavior is not implicit in computation expressions.
+Unlike `yield`, `yield!` must be explicitly specified.
+Its behavior isn't implicit in computation expressions.

 ### `return`